 PREREQUISITE: CO SCI 186.
-DESCRIPTION: The student receives a firm foundation in basic administrative tasks and the necessary knowledge and skills to set up, maintain, and troubleshoot an oracle database.
+The student receives a firm foundation in basic administrative tasks and the necessary knowledge and skills to set up, maintain, and troubleshoot an oracle database.
 The students learn to use an administration tool to startup and shutdown a database, manage file and database storage, and manage users and their privileges.

-0458 LEC 2:10 nrs TBA SAMPLEWALA, M ON LINE AND LAB 9:00 am - 12:10 j om S SAMPLEWALA, M FH 202
+0458 LEC 2:10 hrs TBA SAMPLEWALA, M ON LINE AND LAB 9:00 am - 12:10 pm S SAMPLEWALA, M FH 202